‘Freedom Convoy’ spinoff headed to D.C. region arrives this weekend. Here’s what to know.

-What is the “People’s Convoy,” and when are they coming?
+What is the ‘People’s Convoy,’ and when are they coming?

 The “People’s Convoy,” a U.S.-based group of activists opposed to vaccine mandates, is on a cross-country trip aiming to arrive in Hagerstown, Md., on March 4 before targeting the D.C.
 Beltway area on March 5.